All Criminal Cases Start with an Arraignment

 The arraignment is a critical stage in the criminal justice process.
 If things do not go well at the arraignment, a defendant might be stuck in jail throughout the court proceedings.

-Michigan Criminal Defense Attorneys - Group
+Michigan Best Criminal Defense Attorney

 Do I need an attorney at an arraignment?

 As you might imagine, the bail amount and type of bond are the most crucial issues in a defendant’s life.
 The amount and type of bond will determine whether the defendant regains their freedom on that date or remains in jail pending a trial or resolution of their case.
-It is essential to have a privately retained attorney present at your arraignment to get a low or personal bond, to demonstrate that you take the charges seriously, to protect and assert vital constitutional rights, and to lay the groundwork for any potential defenses.
+It is essential to have a privately retained attorney at your arraignment to get a low or personal bond, to demonstrate that you take the charges seriously, to protect and assert vital constitutional rights, and to lay the groundwork for any potential defenses.

 At the arraignment, the judge must consider whether the defendant will voluntarily return to court.
 Having a privately retained attorney will show the judge that the defendant is serious about confronting the case.
 No one would hire an attorney if they planned to flee from the court’s jurisdiction and not return to court.
 When a judge sees a retained attorney at a defendant’s side, it will lead the judge to set a lower bond.